ReDI-School/intro-java/lesson4/decision.md

 Attention
 {: .label .label-red }

-If you add a semicolon directly after the `if`-condition, nothing will be executed even if the condition is true.
+If you add a semicolon directly after the `if`-condition, nothing is executed even if the condition is true.
-But all code directly after the semicolon will always be executed.
+But all code directly after the semicolon is always be executed.

 E.g.: